The Injection Editor

 You can override an in-code attribute with an extended attribute.
 Dotfuscator will then ignore the in-code attribute and not display it in the code tree.
 The extended attribute will be used instead.
 Overriding happens when either of the following occurs:

-You edit the properties of an in-code attribute via the GUI.
-Because Dotfuscator does not access the source code, this causes an extended attribute to be created with the changed values.
+You edit the properties of an in-code attribute via the Config Editor.
+Because Dotfuscator does not modify the source code, this causes an extended attribute to be created with the changed values.

 You add an extended attribute to an assembly or method that already has an in-code attribute of the same type.